knicholson32/MicroServer/README.md

 # MicroServer
 Javascript websocket server for the [Micro Editor](https://github.com/npnicholson/Micro).

+[View the Wiki](https://github.com/knicholson32/MicroServer/wiki) for detailed usage and configuration information.

 ## Installing
 This server requires [npm](https://www.npmjs.com/) (and by extension, [node.js](https://nodejs.org/en/)).
 Ensure these are installed: